Medical Negligence Solicitors in Lancaster

-With the exception of claims raised by litigation friends, the only times we may we may recommend you begin litigation and submit your request still court, is if the other party denies responsibility for your injury, but we know it can be proven, or if you are unable to agree on a fair and reasonable amount of compensation.
+With the exception of claims raised by litigation friends, the only times we may recommend you begin litigation and submit your request still court is if the other party denies responsibility for your injury, but we know it can be proven, or if you are unable to agree on a fair and reasonable amount of compensation.

 We will always do our best to settle your claim out of court.
 The process for seeking compensation can be long and sometimes stressful for claimants, so court is something we try to avoid.
 If, however, your claim does go to court, you can trust that The Medical Negligence Experts and our medical negligence solicitors in Lancaster will be with you for the duration.

 At The Medical Negligence Experts, we strive to make the claims process as easy for you as possible.
 That is one reason we are happy to give you a free consultation with a legal professional who can answer any of the initial questions you may have about whether or not you can make a claim and if you just the right choice for you.
 There’s no obligation on your part to begin an application, it is simply to give you the information you need to make an informed decision.

 We have listed some of the most frequently asked questions we receive from your clients below.
 If yours is not answered here, or if you want any more information about any aspect of requesting payment for damages from an injury you’ve received due to medical negligence, phone or fill in our online contact form today.

 Can I claim compensation for medical negligence in Lancaster?